ionztorm/maze-solver/README.md

-# maze-solver
+# Maze-Solver

-Maze Solver using Python for boot.dev
+Maze Solver using Python for boot.dev, course 10 on the Python track.

+## Technologies Used

+- Python (of course!)
+- Tkinter

+## Problems faced and solutions

+## Lessons learned